harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/define-a-ci-build-infrastructure-in-google-cloud-platform.md

 1. Navigate to the Delegates page for your Harness account, organization, or project.
 2. Click **New Delegate** and select **Docker**.
-3. Follow the steps in [Install the Docker Delegate](/docs/platform/2_Delegates/install-delegates/docker-delegates/install-a-docker-delegate.md) and download the **docker-compose.yaml** file to your local machine.
+3. Follow the steps in [Install a delegate](/docs/platform/2_Delegates/install-delegates/install-a-delegate.md) and download the **docker-compose.yaml** file to your local machine.

 ### Step 4: Configure the 'docker-compose.yml' file